Kim, Social Psychology, and Mob Mentality

 The teacher caught Kim sneaking away from recess to eat other student’s lunches.
 This was the third incident in the past week.
 Kim couldn’t help that she was always hungry.
 Food was all she could think about and she never seemed to have enough.

 She wore the same gray sweatshirt every single day, one covered in spaghetti stains and smeared with peanut butter.
-Her hair was knotted and she always had food crusted onto her face.
-The other students made fun of her, not only because of her appearance, but also because they were angry at her for eating their lunch.
+Her hair was knotted and she always had crumbs crusted onto her face.
+The other students made fun of her, not only because of her appearance, but also because they were angry at her for eating their lunches.

 One day, as students got off the bus, they started chasing Kim toward her house.
 They called her names and threw rocks at her.
 Everyone joined in, even the boy who usually walked home alone.